 The former owners had started working on the house already at this point.

-I looked it up on Google Streetview to see what it looked like a few years ago, before they gutted it:
+You can see on Google Streetview what it looked like a few years ago, before they gutted it.

 By the time Laurel and her team got to it, the house had been ripped down to the studs.